|Frequently Asked Questions|

-On Tue., August 26th, your child will come together with his or her classmates for a day long, 5 hours, Courage Retreat put on by Youth Frontiers Inc. from Minneapolis.
+In August, your child will come together with his or her classmates for a day long, 5 hours, Courage Retreat put on by Youth Frontiers Inc. from Minneapolis.
 Youth Frontiers Inc. works with students in grades 4 through 12, providing retreats on important values such as respect, courage, integrity and kindness.
 Our guest speakers will mix group interactive games and small group discussions and topic-based talks on bullying and how to stand up for others.
 It is the goal of this retreat to help create a sense of empathy among students which in turn helps create an atmosphere of non-violence in our school.

 When is the 7th & 8th Grade Open House?

 Parents of 7th graders will receive information in August in regards to the 7th Grade Courage Retreat that takes place the week prior to the start of school.
 This is an entire day set aside for just the 7th graders to come to the school and participate in the retreat, go through a mock schedule/school day and receive their schedules.

 8-12 Open House takes place on an evening within the first couple days of school starting.

 All of these dates will be posted on the main page of the school website once the dates have been determined.

 The school office is open to students/parents beginning at 7:00 AM each morning and closes at 4:00 PM each afternoon.
 Direct supervision of the hallways begins at 7:35 AM each day and ends at 3:15 PM each afternoon.